cyclus/cyclus.github.com/source/module/hello_world.rst

 ------------

 Let's run |cyclus| with the TutorialFacility!
-In the input directory there is an an :file:`example.xml`.
+In the input directory there is an :file:`example.xml`.
 Running |cyclus| on this file with the command ``cyclus input/example.xml`` should produce the following output.